DamyKS/Snake_Mania_Game/README.md

  # Snake Mania Game

-Snake Mania is a 2D snake game built using the Pygame library.
+**Snake Mania** is a 2D snake game built using the Pygame library.
-Its built to be played on a smartphone, hence the touchscreen controls.

 To play the game :

-- **You need a Python IDE with Pygame installed on it.**
+- **You need a Python IDE with Pygame installed on it.** I would suggest you use Pydroid App if you're using an android device.

 - Go to your command line and clone this github repo using:
  `git clone https://github.com/DamyKS/Snake_Mania_Game `